 Update 12/15/13: Fantastic guide by Managed Insurance Services on limiting your agency’s liability.
 This baby is written in plain English. *high five* (Thanks to Joe Matteis for sharing)

 How amazing is it that agents shared their travel waivers to help other agencies be better protected?
 If you want to give them a shout out, we missed something important in this article, or if you want to pass along the kindness and share your travel waiver, let us know in the comments below!

-Speaking of covering yourself, we need an obligatory disclaimer!
+- Speaking of for covering yourself, I need an obligatory disclaimer here!
 I am not an attorney.
 I aggregated this info from first-hand experience and other industry sources to create a resource that would help agents gain a base knowledge.
 It does not guarantee protection against lawsuits from clients.
-All info is accurate to my knowledge but information given should be fact-checked and never be considered legal advice.
+All info is accurate to my knowledge but information given should be fact-checked and never be considered legal advice. ↩